Herman H. J. Lynge: Career

 Lynge was born in Copenhagen, Denmark, as the son of a bookbinder.
-At a very young age, before he was even confirmed, he began his apprenticeship as a bookseller, and the shop in which he took his education was carefully chosen by his father, Henrik Berndt Lynge.
+At a very young age, before he was confirmed, he began his apprenticeship as a bookseller.
+The shop in which he took his education was carefully chosen by his father, Henrik Berndt Lynge.
 His master was Christian Tønder Sæbye (1789-1844), who had started his bookshop, initially a second-hand shop focusing on books, in 1821 on Gothersgade 26.
-After his apprenticeship, Lynge continued to work in the company, and when Sæbye died in 1844, the young man, only aged twenty-two, took over as manager of the bookshop, which was still owned by the Sæbye family.
-In 1853 Lynge was able to buy the bookshop from the family at the price of 1,000 rix-dollars, and at the same time he took out a trade licence as a bookseller.
-In the first years the cholera was harrying Copenhagen, and Lynge is said to have done great business at the time due to the large number of private libraries offered for sale; he was the only proper “antiquarian bookseller” in Denmark, and he often spited the danger of infection and personally collected the large number of books in the homes of the ill.
+After his apprenticeship, Lynge continued to work in the company.

+When Sæbye died in 1844, his family continue to own the bookshop, and Lynge (aged only 22) took over as its manager.
+In 1853 Lynge bought the shop for 1,000 rixdollars and took out a trade licence as a bookseller.
+In the first years there was a cholera outbreak in Copenhagen, and Lynge is said to have done great business at the time due to the large number of private libraries offered for sale; he was the only proper “antiquarian bookseller” in Denmark, and despite the danger of infection he personally collected many books from the homes of the ill.

 When N.C.
-Ditlewsen died in 1853, Lynge also bought his stock and took over his locations in Købmagergade 45.
-From the advertisement section in the Copenhagen Directory of 1856 it is known that the company, in the beginning called “Herman H.J.
-Lynge (Sæbyeske Boghandling)” and a few years later merely “Herman H.J.
-Lynge”, had a stock of antiquarian books amounting to 80,000 volumes among which were “many ancient prints, rarities, beautiful reprints, magnificent copies etc.”

-Due to his knowledge and the considerable size of the bookshop, Lynge had connections to almost all libraries and collectors at the time, and he supplied numerous Danish and foreign libraries with books.
-From the very beginning he took part in book auctions, and it is now widely accepted that it was probably him and his staff, who made the auctioneer’s sales record of the library of Søren Kierkegaard, when he died in November 1855.
-Doubt has been raised as to this conclusion, due to the catalogue not being especially well made, and knowing the thoroughness and knowledge of Lynge it sounds improbable that he should have made a catalogue, which is far from perfect.
-However, the catalogue could be bought at “Herman H.J.
-Lynge”, and it is difficult to see, who else would have been able to finish such a catalogue in the very short amount of time that passed between the death of Kierkegaard and the auction.
+Ditlewsen died in 1853, Lynge bought his stock and took over his locations in Købmagergade 45.
+From the advertisement section in the Copenhagen Directory of 1856 it is known that the company, initially called “Herman H.J.
+Lynge (Sæbyeske Boghandling)” and later simply “Herman H.J.
+Lynge”, had a stock of 80,000 books, including “many ancient prints, rarities, beautiful reprints, magnificent copies etc.” Due to his knowledge and the considerable size of the bookshop, Lynge had connections to almost all libraries and collectors at the time, and he supplied numerous Danish and foreign libraries with books.
+From the beginning he took part in book auctions, and it may have been Lynge and his staff who made the auctioneer’s sales record of the library of Søren Kierkegaard, when he died in November 1855.

+By 1868, business was going extremely well for Lynge and he had to move to a larger premises, this time to Valkendorfsgade 8.